 The former FBI director took meticulous notes directly after the meetings and shared them with senior FBI officials.
 The notes, detailed in an advance copy of his submission to the committee, conjure a picture of a conscientious lawman troubled by the president's overtures and unsure how best to deal with them.

-As US attorney for the South District of New York, he is said to have attracted a following among many ordinary New Yorkers for his determination to go after the wealthy and powerful.
+Regarded as a canny operator, Jim Comey, as he is known, has been moving in political and legal circles at the highest level for three decades.
+As US attorney for the South District of New York, he attracted a following among many ordinary New Yorkers for his determination to go after the wealthy and powerful.

 'A man who stands very tall'

+In a Senate hearing in May, he claimed that Clinton aide Huma Abedin had forwarded "hundreds and thousands" of emails to her husband Anthony Wiener, "some of which contain classified information".
 But the FBI later conceded that only two email chains containing classified information were sent by Ms Abedin to her husband for printing.

 Hours after that Senate hearing, Mr Comey was sacked.
 In an extraordinary sequence of events, the FBI director found out about his dismissal from a TV news report while he was addressing staff in California.
 Embarrassingly, he assumed it was a joke, and had to be taken aside and informed that what he was seeing was real.